3 min read

 4. Youth must draw, sketch, or paint their own fish without the help of others.

-6. Artwork may be of a fish you catch or a fish of your choice.
-Can be in black and white or in color.
+6. Artwork can be in black and white or in color.

 7. Artwork must be neat and legible.